By: Marilyn L. Davis

 So, how can you use Track Changes if you’re revising your own writing?
 Before a revision, I think most posts need to sit for a day or two.
 Sometimes, a mysterious thing happens – words change, context is non-existent, an idea has been repeated without adding any new information, and those dangling participles have multiplied.
 I don’t understand how it happens, but what made sense at first writing is sometimes not clear in the second reading.

-And let’s face it, if you wrote it, and it’s not making sense with a subsequent reading, how do you suppose the reader feels?
+What made sense the first time it was written is now unclear, and if you wrote it, and it’s not making sense with a subsequent reading, how do you suppose the reader feels?

 Revising your article, a day or two after you wrote it, can help you determine if you must: